aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/update-row-format/_index.md

 weight: 190
 ---

-This REST API allows you to update a table row format properties.
-The description of important row properties is:
+This REST API updates `Row` formatting properties.

+The important parameters are described in the following table:

 |Property Name|Type|Description|
 | :- | :- | :- |